 Take the time to analyse your forecasting data to detect outliners as they can significantly skew the accuracy of your forecasts.
 Any demand data – high or low – outside of the reasonable standard deviation of average demand needs to be identified.
 You then need to make a judgement call on whether it should be included in your demand forecasting calculations (if it’s part of a trend) or not (if it’s an anomaly in demand).

-6. Demand forecasting techniques for accuracy
+6. Inventory forecasting techniques for accuracy

 Your demand forecasts are very unlikely to be 100% accurate.
 So, if you can calculate the level of error in your previous demand forecasts, you can factor this into future forecasts.
 If you can determine how uncertain a forecast is for a given business period you can make the necessary adjustments to your inventory management rules, such as increasing safety stock levels to cover uncertain periods of demand.

 There are many formulas to help you measure forecast accuracy, or forecast error.
 The Mean Absolute Percent Error (MAPE) will calculate the mean percentage difference between your actual and forecasted demand over a given period.
 Whilst the Mean Absolute Deviation (MAD) shows the deviation of forecasted demand from actual demand in units.
 You can learn more about forecasting error here.

 The time period you choose for your demand forecast has a direct impact on the accuracy of your forecast.
 For example, a forecast looking at your inventory’s demand over the next two weeks is much more likely to be accurate than a forecast that looks 12 months out.